 Who Is Klarna For?

-Klarna works well for those who want to make a purchase but don’t have the immediate funding available to cover it.
+Klarna works well for those who want to make a purchase but lack the immediate funding to make it.

 Top Features of Klarna